bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone12.md

 [ ] FIX: Player healthbar extends too far when Enemy health buffed in difficulty
     - setps to reproduce: set enemy health to 300%, save, and restart the game
-    - this is how I thought I produced the error, but I have been unable to reproduce it now
+    - this is how I thought I produced the error, but I have been unable to reproduce it now [ ] Buyable guns don't show up if you have "unlock all guns" checked [ ] Audio settings don't apply (immediately)
+    - steps to reporduce
+        - Play in build 011.5, change music or master volume in a level with music
+        - changes seemed to be applied later